-In February 2015, our compensation committee granted an option to purchase 75,000 shares of our common stock to Mr. Guiffre, an option to purchase 43,000 shares of our common stock to Mr. Roberts.
+In February 2015, our compensation committee granted an option to purchase 75,000 shares of our common stock to Mr. Guiffre, an option to purchase 43,000 shares of our common stock to Dr. Garmey and an option to purchase 43,000 shares of our common stock to Ms. Roberts.
 These options have an exercise price of \$8.16 per share and vest monthly as to 1/48th of the shares underlying the option over four years following the grant date.
-In March 2015, in connection with the promotion of Mr. Guiffre to President and Chief Executive Officer, our compensation committee granted to Mr. Guiffre an option to purchase 407,520 shares of our common stock.
-This option will vest monthly as to 1/48th of the shares underlying the option over four years following the date of his promotion and has an exercise price of \$9.84, which was equal to the closing market price of our common stock on the NASDAQ Global Market on the date of grant.
+In March 2015, in connection with the promotion of Mr. Guiffre to President and Chief Executive Officer, our compensation committee approved the grant to Mr. Guiffre of an option to purchase 407,520 shares of our common stock.
+This option will vest monthly as to 1/48th of the shares underlying the option over four years following the date of his promotion and will have an exercise price equal to the closing market price of our common stock on the NASDAQ Global Market on the date of grant.